 In conclusion, farmers face many challenges in the dynamic modern agriculture landscape.
 However, the development in agriculture has increased the profitability, efficiency, and production of farms.
 Farmers can embrace sustainable farming practices and follow the tips mentioned in the article to enhance their farm’s profitability.

-Although Modern techniques bring revolution to farming development, the key lies in balancing tradition and innovation.
+Although modern techniques have revolutionized farming development, the key lies in balancing tradition and innovation.
 With the right strategies and an approach towards sustainability, farmers can combat the inherited farming challenges and carve out profitability.